 The corporate compensation and benefits program of Hillman is designed to establish and maintain competitive total compensation programs that will attract, motivate and retain the qualified and skilled work force necessary for the continued success of Hillman.
 To help align compensation paid to executive officers with the achievement of corporate goals, Hillman has designed its cash compensation program as a pay-for-performance based system that rewards named executive officers ("NEOs") for their individual performance and contribution in achieving corporate goals.
 To remain competitive, the Compensation Committee assesses how each component, including base and performance pay, is validated relative to market values on an annual basis.
-The Board of Directors' decisions on compensation for its NEOs are based primarily upon its assessment of each individual's performance and potential to enhance long-term stockholder value.
+The Board of Directors' decisions on compensation for its NEOs are based primarily upon its assessment of the performance of the Company during the given year as measured against its earnings before interest, taxes, depreciation and amortization ("EBITDA") target and each individual's performance and potential to enhance long-term stockholder value.
 The Board relies on judgment and not on rigid guidelines or formulas in determining the amount and mix of compensation elements for the Company's NEOs.